mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     {{ contribution_by('dbinkele') }}

+??? question "How can I test extension point implementations?"

+    This can be achieved using MPS APIs.
+MPS exposes the so-called `ExtensionRegistry` which gathers all registered extension points of the current project.

+    Normally, to register an implementation of `extPointA`, you would define an extension point `myExtOfA` with a method `IextendA get() { ... }` returning the implementation of `IextendA`.
+    However, this would always(!) load the extension point if it is part of your project.
+    To test your implementation in solution `extPointA.tests`, add a class`myExtAImpl`in the solution which implements `Extension<IextendA>`.

+    First, this will require it to provide the implementation of your extension in the `get()`method, but also the ID of the extension point in the funciton `getExtensionPointID()`.
+The ID can easily be obtained from `extensionPoint/extPointA/.getID()` .
+    The following code then first gets the extensionpoint `extPointA`  from the registry and extends with your implementation:

+    ```
+    // project is a variable provided by the testing infrastructure
+    ExtensionRegistry registry = project.getComponent(ExtensionRegistry.class);
+    //  programmaticaly declare an extension point implementation
+    DefaultExtensionDescriptor myExtAImplExtension = new DefaultExtensionDescriptor(new myExtAImpl());
+    registry.registerExtensionDescriptor(myExtAImpleExtension);
+    ```

+    After testing the implementation, you must then remove the handler with this line of code

+    ```
+    registry.unregisterExtensionDescriptor(myExtAImplExtension);
+    ```

+    {{ contribution_by('HeikoBecker') }}

+!!! question "How can you add new languages to the MPS spellchecker?"

+    MPS uses the [spell checker of the IntelliJ IDEA (Grazie)](https://www.jetbrains.com/help/mps/2022.3/spellchecking.html) for spell checking.
+    The spell checker is also enabled for the rich text language (it can be disabled in *preferences* --> *Other Settings* --> *Text*).
+To add a new language, clone https://github.com/wooorm/dictionaries and add a new custom dictionary in *preferences* --> *Editor* --> *Spelling* --> *Custom dictionaries *by selecting the .dic file of your language in the repo.

 ## Languages/Features

 Most additional plugins are contributed by languages in {{ mps_extensions() }}, and {{ mbeddr_platform() }}.